manuelbarusco/ADE/python/download/README.md

 </code>
 </br>
 </br>
-In the indicated datasets folder the script will create a folder for every dataset, where it will put all the dataset files and the <code>dataset_metadata.json</code> file:
+In the indicated datasets folder the script will create a folder for every dataset, where it will put all the dataset files and the <code>dataset_metadata.json</code> file.
 <br>
 <br>

-<b> Datasets directories structure; </b>
+<b> Datasets directories structure: </b>

 ```
 datasets